And why wouldn’t I? Clean, organic, local food – slow food, real food – showcasing only peak-of-the-season ingredients…

 - Remove the pan from oven and use a spatula to lift the cheese rounds.

 - Toss the frisée with enough vinaigrette to lightly coat.
 Evenly divide the salad and the cheese among 4 dinner plates.
 Serve warm with garlic toasts.

 The tangy flavors in this salad can easily overpower many whites but are well matched by a crisp Sauvignon Blanc.
-My favorite one is Matanzas Creek Sauvignon Blanc 2009, produced locally in the romantic Sonoma county.
+My favorite one is Paul Dolan Vineyards Sauvignon Blanc, produced locally in the romantic Sonoma county.